CircuitData/CircuitData-Language/README.md

 # openpcbXML
-En open XML standard for communicating information needed for PCB manufacturability
+En open XML standard for communicating information needed for PCB manufacturability.

+## Structure of the XML
+Within the root level (openpcbxml) everything is divided into five groups and their subgroups:
+- specification
+  - summary (listed in any order, this sums up technology present)
+  - layers (listed top-down, include at least one conductive layer to determin placement in stackup)
+  - standards (listed in any order, these are the required standards to meet)
+  - markings (listed in any order, these are the necessary markings)
+  - dimensions (the physical dimensions of the board)
+  - array (array (also called panel) specifications)
+  - packaging
+  - materials
+- profile
+  - defaults
+  - enforced
+  - restricted
+- capability
+  -
+- custom
+  - colors

 ## Data formats
 - Percentage - Denotes a percentage - all percentages are expressed as percent out of 100- for example 10.4% is written as "10.4" and not "0.104"